Azzamjoy44/DSA-Big-HW1/README.md

 DO NOT under any circumstances, input a letter or special character like `*`, `#`, `$`, etc.

 1. **Input a Real Polynomial**:
-   - The program will first ask you to input the degree of the polynomial.
+   - You will first input a real polynomial.
+The program will first ask you to input the degree of the polynomial.
 Input a degree greater than or equal to 0.
    - Then, you will be prompted to input the exponent and coefficient respectively for the terms of the polynomial:
      - For the exponent, input an integer greater than or equal to zero and less than or equal to the degree (`0 <= exponent <= degree`).
      - For the coefficient, input a real number (positive or negative).